228-Microsoft Phone 7 – A Long Row to Hoe

 For a bit of perspective, we have to explain that there are five separate players involved in this marketplace: the operating system developers, the phone manufacturers, the wireless carriers, the software application developers and the ultimate users.
 Each of these entities are in separate businesses and represent separate competition.
 Microsoft plays in the market exclusively as an operating system developer.
 That’s what Windows Phone 7 is.
 The Google Android system is another stand-alone mobile operating software platform.
 So has been Hewlett Packard’s Palm mobile operating software.
 Three other competitors offer their operating software only in combination with their handset hardware.
 These include Nokia, with the Symbian operating system, Research In Motion’s Blackberry products and Apple’s iPhones.

 The market share ranking today among those competitors in total operating software starts with Nokia’s Symbian, followed by Android, then Blackberry and Apple.
-Each of these has a market share that are multiples of Microsoft’s current share.
+Each of these has a market share that is multiples of Microsoft’s current share.
 Microsoft is fifth, followed by Palm and others.

 The new Windows Phone 7 software is a wholly new product.
 It is completely different than the previous Microsoft mobile software.
 So different, in fact, that none of the thousands of applications written for the previous Microsoft software will work with Windows Phone 7.
 The company must start from scratch with applications.